Want a Free Trial Class? Here's what to expect

-On your first day of class, wear a pair of sweatpants and T-shirt, or bring a new white Gi (Ghee) and white Obi (O-bee) if you have one.
+On your first day of class, wear a pair of sweatpants (leggings or shorts) and a T-shirt, or bring a new white Gi (Ghee) and white Obi (O-bee) if you have one.
 We have men's and women's dressing rooms for you to change in.
 We have Gi's for sale at the dojo.

 What to say

 Let him or her know you are there to enjoy a trial class.
-The Sensei will ask you all the necessary questions and answer any questions you may have.
+The Sensei will give you the necessary information and answer any questions you may have.

 What to do

 When class begins, other students will help you with dojo manners, including traditional bowing in and warming up.
 As in most traditional Japanese dojos, we bow when stepping on the floor, at the beginning of class, at the end of class, and when stepping off the floor.

 What to expect